-Learnings for our LogiKal Global 2019 Project Controls Survey
+Learnings from our LogiKal Global 2019 Project Controls Survey

 It may come as surprise to you to find out that 51% of projects have underperformed or not met their objectives at all, according to our recent research of c.700 project professionals, from 12+ industries and across 7 regions.
 If you are in the 5.8% of respondents whose projects have met all of their objectives, then you have done a fantastic job.
 But it’s likely there is room for improvement in your project success, so here are four key learnings from our research to help you improve project success.